WSSSC KICKBALL RULES

 d.
 May stand behind the catcher’s box and outside of the area of play.

-10.01 All kicks must be made by the foot or leg, and be below the knee.
-Any ball touched by the foot or leg below the knee is a kick; otherwise it will be counted as a foul.
+10.01 All kicks must be made on or below the knee.
+Any ball touched above the knee will be considered a dead ball and

 10.02 All kicks must occur: